diburrockp75964/diburrockp/README.md

-The popularity of MP3 players like the iPod, introduced by Apple in 2001, revolutionized how people consumed and listened to music on the go.
+Adele's album "21," released in 2011, became one of the best-selling albums of all time, propelled by hits like "Rolling in the Deep" and "Someone Like You."